In this guide, you can learn why digital transformation matters, what successful initiatives look like, and how to avoid common pitfalls.

 - Your business model or offering

-Ensure that you know which one you focus on right now and if it affects or involves one or two others.
+Ensure you know which one you focus on and if it affects or involves one or two others.

 Avoid common pitfalls